genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 ### package.json file
 In **client/web**, you'll also find a [package.json](https://nodejs.org/en/knowledge/getting-started/npm/what-is-the-file-package-json/) file.
-This file is used to give information to [npm](https://docs.npmjs.com/about-npm) that allows it to identify the project as well as handle the project's dependencies.
-It can also contain other metadata such as a project description, the version of the project in a particular distribution, license information or even configuration data.
+This file is used to give information to [npm](https://docs.npmjs.com/about-npm) to enable it to identify the project as well as handle the project's dependencies.
+It can also contain other metadata, such as a project description, the version of the project in a particular distribution, licence information or even configuration data.

-Looking deeper at our package.json, at the top you'll find the `name` and `description` of your application.
+Looking deeper at our **package.json**, at the top you'll find the `name` and `description` of your application.

 Following this, there are three key sections you need to be aware of: